MadryLab/adversarial_spatial/README.md

 # Adversarial rotations and translations for CIFAR10

-This repository contains code to train and evaluate CIFAR10 models against adversarially chosen rotations and translations.
+This repository contains code to train and evaluate CIFAR10 models against adversarially chosen rotations and translations (code for ImageNet at https://github.com/MadryLab/spatial-pytorch).
 It can be used to reproduce the main experiments of:

-**A Rotation and a Translation Suffice:
-   Fooling CNNs with Simple Transformations**<br>
+**Exploring the Landscape of Spatial Robustness**<br>
 *Logan Engstrom\*, Brandon Tran\*, Dimitris Tsipras\*, Ludwig Schmidt, Aleksander Mądry*<br>
+ICML 2019<br>
 http://arxiv.org/abs/1712.02779

 The main scipts to run are `train.py` and `eval.py`, which will train and